manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 It's important to note that this asynchronous, single-threaded, event-driven execution model isn't an infinitely scalable performance unicorn with silver bullets attached.
-It is just one of several models, and it has its limitations, one being that as of now, Node.js is just one single process, and it can run on only one single CPU core.
-Personally, I find this model quite approachable, because it allows to write applications that have to deal with concurrency in an efficient and relatively straightforward manner.
+It is just one of several models, and it has its limitations.
+One being that as of now, Node.js is just one single process and it can run on only one single CPU core.
+Personally, I find this model quite approachable, because it allows you to write applications that have to deal with concurrency in an efficient and relatively straightforward manner.